oelin/fol/readme.md

 # First-order Logic

-This library implements first-order logic in JavaScript, with an emphasis on semantic accuracy.
-It attempts to closely replicate the set-theoretic formalisation of first-order logic.
+This library provides a semantically accurate implementation of [first-order logic (FOL)](https://en.wikipedia.org/wiki/First-order_logic) in JavaScript.
+It aims to closely replicate the standard set-theoretic formulation of FOL.

-## Supported Concepts
+## Concepts

+This library aims to implement all *primary* concepts found within the standard definition of FOL.

 | Concept                                                                                          | Implementation                                                                                                                    |
 |--------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|